Regboy744/bug-tracker/README.md

 # Technologies used

-In this project we have used:
+In this project I have used:

 - nodeJs.
 - Mongo Db.